hpe-dev-incubator/hpe-dev-portal/content/blog/similar-document-search-using-apache-spark-with-tf-idf.md

 all.cache()
 ```

-3. Creates a DataFrame with current message.
+3. Creates a DataFrame with the current message.

 ```scala
 val one = Seq((x._id,x.body)).toDF("_id", "contents")